bolt/docs/source/extensions/config.md

 ### Using the Starter Package

 To make getting setup with an extension as simple as possible there is a skeleton extension package that can get you started.

-You'll need to already have Composer installed and then from the command line use the following, making sure you replace the last parameter with the name you want for your new extension.
+First, create the folder for your own 'vendor', inside the `extensions/local` folder.
+You should pick something that reflects your name or your company, not necesarily the functionality of the extension.
+You'll need to already have Composer installed.
+On the commandline, go to the `extensions/` folder and use the following.
+Make sure you replace the last `<myvendorname>` and `<newextname>` with the names you want for your new extension.

 ```
+mkdir local
+mkdir local/<myvendorname>
+cd local/<myvendorname>
 composer create-project --no-install bolt/bolt-extension-starter <newextname>
 ```

-Once you've run the above command Composer will create a new directory, open the project in your editor and you will need to make a few changes, giving your new extension the correct configuration and namespaces.
+Once you've run the above commands, Composer will create a new directory with the bare extension.
+You should then open the project in your editor and you will need to make a few changes, giving your new extension the correct configuration and namespaces.
 There are three files you need to edit, `composer.json`, `init.php`, and `Extension.php`.

  1. Change the namespace at the top of `init.php` and `Extension.php` to your own.
+ 2. In `Extension.php`, there's a function `getName()`.
+In it, change the name of the extension to yours.
- 2. In `composer.json` change the name setting to your extension name eg: username/extensionname
+ 3. In `composer.json` change the name setting to your extension name eg:
+    `myvendorname/extensionname`.
+For clarity, this should match the foldernames you've created a little earlier
- 3. In `composer.json` give a description and a type, either `bolt-extension` or `bolt- theme`
+ 4. In `composer.json` give a description and a type, either `bolt-extension` or `bolt-theme`
- 4. Add your information to the author section
+ 5. Add your contact information to the author section.
- 5. In the autoload section update the PSR-4 namespace to the one you have used in your `init.php` and `Extension.php` files
+ 6. In the autoload section update the PSR-4 namespace to the one you have used in your `init.php` and `Extension.php` files

 The above steps will get you started, and below is some more indepth information about the